MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 The range referenced must be valid.
 All pointers must be dereferenceable and, within the sequence, the last position must be reachable from the first by incrementation.

-The complexity is linear, with exactly `last` - `first` calls made the generator.
+The complexity is linear, with exactly `last` - `first` calls made to the generator.

 ### Example